GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 Editable Active Cheats List:
 	Doubleclick address/value to edit.
 Press Enter to commit changes.
 Press ESC or click elsewhere to cancel.

+Memory Editor:
+	Viewer only at the moment.
+Go To works in any address, not just the top one.
+Hit enter to go to address or commit value changes.
+Up/Down will move the selection up/down.